 Cosponsored by the Elder Law Section.

-4 Practical Skills or General CLE credits, 1 Ethics credit, and 1 Abuse Reporting credit
+4 Practical Skills credits, 1 Ethics credit, and 1 Abuse Reporting credit

 Download course materials (PDF)

 Please note that it may take up to 30 days after you complete an online seminar for it to appear on your online MCLE Compliance Report at www.osbar.org.